ChiragKalra/Organizo/README.md

 Organizo helps you clean up your gallery and organise it.

 ## Usage
-App is in development.
-Beta version will be released soon.
+First release is available in releases.

 ## Related Projects
 * Code used to generate the tensorflow model at it's core : https://github.com/ChiragKalra/OrganizoCV